roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-13-14 ****** bydlsloan© Everything happened in an instant.
+Everything happened in an instant.
 Ty tackled Jarvis and slammed him against the wall.
 It was a mismatch and the fight was over before it started, ending with Jarvis knocked out cold.
 Ben was by Cori's side, frantically undoing her bonds and helping her up.
 Ty picked up her clothes and handed them to her.

  "Are you OK?"
 Ben asked.